 - (1) Visually inspect battery cover (020) for dents, distortion, or other damage and replace with Saft new component, as necessary. - (2) Visually inspect battery case (010) for dents, distortion, or other damage.
-If found, identify the case for replacement. - (3) Remove cover (020) and visually inspect each cell (140) for any evidence of electrolyte leakage and damage. - (a) Damaged cells (140) must be identified for replacement or further cleaning.
+If found, identify the case for replacement. - (3) Visually inspect visible portions of each cell (140) for any evidence of electrolyte leakage and damage. - (a) Damaged cells (140) must be identified for replacement or further cleaning.